Yugoslav science fiction: Socialist Federal Republic of Yugoslavia (1945–1991)

-Although less popular than in the previous decades, children's and young adult science fiction was still present on the Serbo-Croatian literary scene.
+Although less popular than during the previous decades, children's and young adult science fiction was during the 1980s still present on the Serbo-Croatian literary scene.
 Most notable authors include Dušica Lukić, Marija-Vera Mrak, Ivan Godina and Anto Gradaš.
-Gradaš published the trilogy about professor Leopold and his son, consisting of books Ljubičasti planet (The Purple Planet), Bakreni Petar (Copper Peter) and Izum profesora Leopolda (The Invention of Professor Leopold).
+Gradaš published the popular trilogy about professor Leopold and his son, consisting of books Ljubičasti planet (The Purple Planet), Bakreni Petar (Copper Peter) and Izum profesora Leopolda (The Invention of Professor Leopold).

 In Slovene

 Origins

-Simon Jenko's story "Mikromega" ("Micromega"), published in 1851, is considered the first science fiction work in Slovene.
+Simon Jenko's story "Mikromega" ("Micromega"), published in 1851, is considered the first science fiction work in Slovene language.
 Mikromega was a literary paraphrase of Voltaire's novella of the same title.
-Certain utopian elements in the story would inspire a number of works by Slovene authors from the second part of the 19th century.
+Certain utopian elements in the story would in the second part of the 19th century inspire a number of works by Slovene authors.
 The first Slovene science fiction novel was Andrej Volkar's Dijak v Lunihe (Student on the Moon), published in 1871.
 Heroes of the novel travel to the Moon via balloon, where they find an arcadian utopia.
-Another utopian novel was Josip Stritar's novel Deveta dežela (The Ninth Country), published in 1878.
+Another utopian novel was Josip Stritar's novel Deveta dežela (The Ninth State), published in 1878.
 In 1884, Anton Mahnič published the dystopian response to Deveta dežela entitled Indija Komandija (Command India), which would itself be a subject of parody in Ivan Tavčar's 1891 satirical work 4000.
 In 1888, Janez Trdina published Razodetje (Revelation), featuring a utopian vision of Slovenia in 2175.
 Another notable work from this period was Ivan Toporiš's Arheološko predavanje leta 5000 (Archaeological Lecture from the Year 5000).

-In 1893 three notable works were published.
+In 1893, three notable works were published.
 The first was Simon Šubic's Pogubni malik sveta (The Harmful Idol of the World).
 The title refers to money, which is absent from utopian society on Mars, where the story is set.
 The second was Abadon by Janez Mencinger, the most notable dystopian novel in the history of Slovene literature, dealing with the dark future caused by technological revolution.
 The third one was Josip Jaklič's Pantheon, a story of travel to utopian societies on Mars and Mercury.